 One purpose of this blog is to help parents of teens navigate the challenges of preparing their children to be successful independent adults.

 Finally Family Homes’ mission is to provide the same kind of support for those teens who don’t have a family or home to help them transition into adulthood.
+Learn more about how we’re helping aging out foster youth succeed.

 We’d love hear more about you!
 If the world only gets one message from your life, what do you want it to be?
 How do you want to make your mark in the world?